-A number of SeraQ run controls have been designed for monitoring the performance of different anti-Treponema pallidum assays.
+A series of SeraQ run controls for monitoring anti-Treponema pallidum test performance have been designed.
 The run control tubes are barcoded and can be placed at random positions in sample racks of the blood screening device.
 The tubes are comparable in size to donor blood collection tubes.
-The run controls are designed to mimic naturally occurring serum specimens with low reactivity for anti-Treponema pallidum.
-The analytical sensitivity of test kits from different manufacturers varies and therefore for each test kit a separate single marker run control has been designed.
-The SeraQ run control series includes the product P0313 SeraQ BIO-RAD Syphilis for which the composition is optimised for use with the BIO-RAD Syphilis run tal Ab test system.
-The P0313 SeraQ BIO-RAD Syphilis run control is designed to generate assay response values (i.e. S/CO ratios) positioned in the low positive range of the assay.
+The run controls are designed to mimic closely naturally occurring serum specimens with low reactivity for anti-treponema pallidum.
+The analytical sensitivity of test kit from different manufacturers varies and therefore for each test kit a separate single-marker run control has been designed.
+This series of SeraQ run controls includes the product P0260 SeraQ Murex Syphilis for which the composition is optimised for use with the Murex ICE Syphilis.
+The P0260 SeraQ Murex Syphilis run control is designed to generate assay response values (i.e. S/CO ratios) positioned in the low positive range of the assays taking into account the batch-to-batch variation of the test kits for which the run control is designed.
 Routine use of external run controls enables laboratories to monitor day-to-day test performance and IVD batch variation.

-Traceability of antibody concentrations
+Traceability of antigen and antibody concentrations

-For anti-Treponema pallidum, an internal serum standard has been established from which reference panels and run controls are prepared by gravimetrically recorded dilution steps.
-No unitage could be assigned to the internal standard for anti-Treponema pallidum since international reference preparations are not available.
-The consistent concentration of the analytes in consecutive SeraQ run control batches is guaranteed by batch release control testing against suitable reference samples kept frozen at -30°C. These reference samples are derived from the same undiluted internal standards that are used for manufacturing of the SeraQ run controls.
+For anti-Treponema pallidum, an internal (secondary) serum standard has been established from which reference panels and run controls are prepared by gravimetrically

+(accurate) recorded dilution steps.
+No unitage could be assigned to the internal standard since an international reference preparation is not available.
+The consistent concentration of the analytes in consecutive seraQ run control batches is guaranteed by batch release control testing against suitable reference samples kept frozen at -40°C. These reference samples are derived from the same undiluted internal (secondary) standards that are used for manufacturing of the seraQ run controls.